hans-robot/elfin_s_robot/README.md

   <img src="docs/images/elfin.png" />
 </p>

+This  package is specially modified for the new electric box configuration.
+Use this function package when configured as "normalized electric box".
+Do not use it with other configurations, otherwise it will cause uncontrollable consequences.

 This repository provides ROS support for the Elfin-S Robot.
 The recommend operating environment is on Ubuntu 18.04 with ROS Melodic.
 So far These packages haven't been tested in other environment.

 ### Installation